-Covid 19 coronavirus: Kiwis' level 2 conduct, latest virus case numbers
+Covid 19 coronavirus: No new cases today, 250 complaints a day to police about level 2 breaches

 The total number of confirmed and probable cases remains at 1499.

-Two people are in hospital, one in Auckland and one in Middlemore, but neither require intensive care.
+Two people are in hospital, one in Auckland and one in Middlemore, but neither are in intensive care.

 Director-general of health Ashley Bloomfield said there had been fantastic support from churches and other faith-based organisations during lockdown and alert level 3.